The hypoglossal nerve is the twelfth paired cranial nerve.

 The C1/C2 roots that travel with the hypoglossal nerve also have a motor function.
-They branch off to innervate the geniohyoid (elevates the hyoid bone) and thryohyoid (depresses the hyoid bone) muscles.
+They branch off to innervate the geniohyoid (elevates the hyoid bone) and thyrohyoid (depresses the hyoid bone) muscles.

 Damage to the hypoglossal nerve is a relatively uncommon cranial nerve palsy.
-Possible causes include tumours and penetrating traumatic injuries.
+Possible causes include head & neck malignancy and penetrating traumatic injuries.
 If the symptoms are accompanied by acute pain, a possible cause may be dissection of the internal carotid artery.